pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/cloudwatch.md

 You can also add alarms to CloudWatch dashboards and monitor them visually.
 When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively.

 Alarms invoke actions for sustained state changes only.
-CloudWatch alarms do not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods.
+CloudWatch alarms do not invoke actions because they are in a particular state, the state must have changed and been maintained for a specified number of periods.

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that